Engagement Letter

 Special rates are contingent upon active CARFAC membership in good standing at the time of service.
 Entcounsel reserves the right to verify membership status and apply standard rates if membership has lapsed or cannot be confirmed.

 Special rates are part of a pilot program and may change at any time at the sole discretion of Entcounsel, with or without notice.
 Rate changes will apply to new engagements only and will not affect services already in progress under an executed engagement letter.
-For the most current program details and rates, please visit the CARFAC Ontario website (carfacontario.ca) and entcounsel.com/carfac-agreement.
+For the most current program details and rates, please visit the CARFAC Ontario website (carfacontario.ca) and entcounsel.com/carfac.

 33 CARFAC Member Legal Services Agreement

-By signing this engagement letter, you acknowledge and agree that your participation in the CARFAC Member Legal Services Program is subject to the CARFAC Member Legal Services Agreement published at entcounsel.com/carfac-agreement, which is incorporated into and forms part of this engagement letter.
+By signing this engagement letter, you acknowledge and agree that your participation in the CARFAC Member Legal Services Program is subject to the CARFAC Member Legal Services Agreement published at entcounsel.com/carfac, which is incorporated into and forms part of this engagement letter.

 Key terms include but are not limited to: